eonofrey/taxi_ride_analysis/README.md

 The data files given are as follows:

-train.csv - a file
+- train.csv - a file containing ~55M observations with input varaibles and the target
-test.csv - a file
+- test.csv - similar file with ~10k observations to predict and be scored on
-sample_submission.csv - a file
+- sample_submission.csv - an example of what a submission looks like

 The dataset consists of the following features: